 Vice President, Education Division

 GETTING TO KNOW EILEEN

 Eileen St. George is a senior international educator with extensive experience managing large, complex education projects.
 She has over 25 years working in education in development, serving in both long and short term technical advisory positions in over thirteen countries.
-She was appointed Director of the Education in Conflict Practice Area following her return after five years in Jordan where she served as Chief of Party for USAID’s flagship education reform program.
+She was appointed Vice President of the Education Division after serving as Director of the Education in Conflict Practice Area and, prior to that, as Chief of Party for USAID’s flagship education reform program in Jordan.

 Beyond your job title, please explain your role at Creative.

 Returning from fieldwork, having been overseas from early 2006 to mid-2014, one role I gladly take on is further bridging field-based realities with the home office support functions as well as program design and implementation strategies.
 I lead a team of very able professionals and aim to serve to enrich, enable and resource the team to allow them to perform to their best in creating and implementing education programs for those children most at risk of losing their opportunities to learn.